By using this site, you agree to the Privacy Policy and Terms of Use.

 ⚠️ Pro-Caution

 Pro-Caution: Overproofed dough often deflates in the oven and produces a flat, gummy crumb.
-If a gentle poke leaves no spring and the dough collapses, shorten bulk or final proof time or lower proof temperature next bake.
-Conversely, an underproofed loaf will resist expansion and can burst erratically during the oven spring.
+If a gentle poke leaves no spring and the dough collapses, shorten proof times or lower proof temperature.

 Sourdough Bread Conclusion

-Keep a concise bake log (date, starter ratio/time since feed, TDT, hydration, number of folds, proof times, bake vessel and temperature, and outcome notes).
-That record will accelerate progress from “luck” to repeatable technique on a professional level.
+Keep a concise bake log (date, starter ratio/time since feed, TDT, hydration, number of folds, proof times and bake vessel).
+That discipline converts variability into reliable technique.

 FAQ about Sourdough Bread